 Increment with an expression function allows

-GNATprove to verify successfully the overflow check in the following
+GNATprove to successfully verify the overflow check in the addition.

-Though they are perfectly suited for formal verification, Ada
+Ada contracts are perfectly suited for formal verification, but are

-contracts are

 primarily designed to be checked at runtime.
-Code that
+When you specify the

 Consider the incorrect call to